nathnp/Nathans-site/content/posts/2024/time-is-hard/index.md

 I feel like the idea of having to put a disclaimer on a post that it's old, is a bad sign.
 The simple fact that a number of people need a big sign saying "This post is old", is kinda depressing.
 And the worst part, it's not a bad idea.

-This post isn't going to be about that, its going to be about how much I hate writing functions to handle time time.
+This post isn't going to be about that, its going to be about how much I hate writing functions to handle time.

 <h2>Yesterday was last year</h2>
 <hr>